ANRGUSC/lacounty_covid19_data/README.md

 ## Scripts
-The scripts folder contains two scripts.
-The script titled "fetch_and_restore.py" gets the data from the above web sites and store them in a JSON file for further processing, visualization, and analytics purposes.
-For visualization purposes, we provide another script (visualization_COVID.py).
+The [scripts](https://github.com/ANRGUSC/lacounty_covid19_data/tree/master/scripts) folder contains the python files needed to run and produce the data and plots in this repository.
+The script titled [fetch_and_store.py](https://github.com/ANRGUSC/lacounty_covid19_data/blob/master/scripts/fetch_and_store.py) web scrapes data from the above web sites and stores them in a JSON file for further processing, visualization, and analytics purposes.
+Also, we provide several scripts that plot heat maps and graph the risk estimation value for communities across time—these are prefixed with 'plot_' in the file name.
 These scripts have been created to process the press releases starting from 16th of March to 27th of March.

+## Requirements
+The requirements.txt file contains the modules needed to run these scripts and can be installed by running any of the following in the terminal:
+* pip install -r requirements.txt
+* conda install --file requirements.txt

 ## Data
 For individuals interested in the data, you'll find the [data](https://github.com/ANRGUSC/lacounty_covid19_data/tree/master/data) folder to be useful.
 We provide CSV files of daily Covid-19 cases by community—file named [Covid-19.csv](https://github.com/ANRGUSC/lacounty_covid19_data/blob/master/data/Covid-19.csv).
 Similarly, this information can be found in JSON files, where the keys represent the "day" in March and the values denote the cases in each community in LA county—files named [lacounty_covid.json](https://github.com/ANRGUSC/lacounty_covid19_data/blob/master/data/lacounty_covid.json) and [lacounty_total_case_count.json](https://github.com/ANRGUSC/lacounty_covid19_data/blob/master/data/lacounty_total_case_count.json).